High School Equivalency Program - Overview

 - Report enrollment and exit information for each student to the education agency.

-- Complete an "intent to continue" the program form every school year; this form should take no longer than ten minutes to complete.
+- Keep contact information current with the TEA - HSEP; this form should take no longer than ten minutes to complete.

-- A public hearing must be conducted annually to review the performance of the GED Option program;
+- A public hearing must be conducted annually to review the performance of the GED Option program (HSEP).

-School districts and open-enrollment charter schools and In-school GED Option Program participants have a vested interest in the success of the program.
+School districts and open-enrollment charter schools and HSEP participants have a vested interest in the success of the program.